f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

-You can also see the details of each request logged nunder Monitoring > EVENTS > Bot > Bot Requests.
+You can also see the details of each request logged under Monitoring > EVENTS > Bot > Bot Requests.

 .. image:: ../pictures/module1/img_module1_lab1_23.png
   :align: center